Ulmus minor 'Monumentalis': Pests and diseases

-Field Elm cultivars are susceptible to Dutch elm disease, but, if not grafted, often survive through root-sucker regrowth.
+Field Elm cultivars are susceptible to Dutch elm disease.
 Chevalier noted (1942) that 'Monumentalis' Rinz was one of four European cultivars found by researchers in The Netherlands to have significant resistance to the earlier strain of Dutch elm disease prevalent in the 1920s and '30s, the others being 'Exoniensis', 'Berardii' and 'Vegeta'.
 The four were rated less resistant than U. foliacea clone 23, from Spain, later cultivated as 'Christine Buisman'.

 Cultivation

-No examples are known, but a non-grafted field elm cultivar would be expected to survive through root-suckering.
-Three specimens were supplied by Späth to the Royal Botanic Garden Edinburgh (RBGE) in 1902 as U. campestris monumentalis.
-One was planted in the garden proper (see 'Putative specimens'); the other two, or regrowth from them, may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
-U. campestris monumentalis appeared separately from U. campestris sarniensis in the early 20th-century catalogue of the Ryston Hall arboretum, Norfolk, whose elms were supplied by Späth.
+No surviving specimens are known, but a non-grafted field elm cultivar would be expected to regenerate through root-suckers.
+Three specimens were supplied by Späth to the Royal Botanic Garden Edinburgh in 1902 as U. campestris monumentalis, Späth's name for Rinz's tree.
+One was planted in the garden proper on the azalea lawn as tree C2713, a suckering, narrow-pyramidal or columnar elm resembling a wild cypress (about 11 m tall by the late 1990s), with twisted, dense upright branching and small dark-green leaves.
+By 1958, when Melville examined it, its cultivar name had been dropped because 'Monumentalis' was by then assumed to be a synonym of 'Sarniensis'.
+Melville determined it U. carpinifolia × U. plotii × U. glabra.
+The leaves were pilose above and rather distorted, the lower surface with a zone of dense hair towards the base of the midrib.
+The tree was one of the first RBGE elms into leaf.
+The other two from Späth, or regrowth from them, may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
+Elsewhere, U. campestris monumentalis appeared separately from U. campestris sarniensis in the early 20th-century catalogue of the Ryston Hall arboretum, Norfolk, whose elms were supplied by Späth.
 One tree from Späth was planted in 1893 as U. campestris monumentalis at the Dominion Arboretum, Ottawa, Canada.

 Introduced to the USA, U. campestris monumentalis appeared in the catalogues of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York, in 1871; in 1898 the nursery described their 'Monumentalis' as "a dwarf" and "conical in habit".
 The cultivar was also marketed by Trumbull and Beebe's nursery, San Francisco, in the 1890s, as "Monumental elm: a slow-growing dwarf variety, forming a sort of dense and straight column; distinct and beautiful".
 It appeared in the 1904 catalogue of Kelsey's, New York, and in the 1909 catalogue of the Bobbink and Atkins nursery, Rutherford, New Jersey, in separate entries from Wheatley Elm, as U. monumentalis, 'Monumental Elm', "a small variety, slow and dense of growth".